 - For accidents where there is severe trauma – In the event of a detonation injury that results in a loss of body tissue, control the bleeding by raising the appendage above the heart and apply direct pressure to the wound with a clean dry towel to control the bleeding.
 Reassure the patient and summon an ambulance.

-Concordance Healthcare Solutions recognizes that time is of the essence in emergency situations and we proudly serve first responders, EMS professionals and all other emergency personnel.
+Concordance Healthcare Solutions recognizes that time is of the essence in emergency situations.
 We're not just a distributor, we have the opportunity to attend conferences around the country and take the newest ideas and techniques directly to our customers.
-Combined with our network of warehouses, we connect and supply our civil service communities with the products they want and the products they need.
+Follow us on Twitter to learn more about how you can keep yourself safe this upcoming holiday and subscribe to our blog for more helpful tips, news and information.

 This blog was written in partnership with a licensed pyrotechnician with 4+ years experience and a paramedic with 7+ years Certified Critical Care Paramedic (CCP-C) experience.